Home

 Power Transistors

-All power transistors were removed, degreased, and tested with Atlas DCA55 semiconductor analyzer.
-According to the datasheet, the measured DC current gain on all transistors was in spec.
+All power transistors were removed, degreased, and tested with an Atlas DCA55 semiconductor analyzer.
+According to the datasheet, the measured current gain on all transistors was in spec.

-However, it should be noted that Atlas DCA55 semiconductor analyzer provides the accurate reading for DC current gain only on low-power transistors.
+However, it should be noted that the Atlas DCA55 Semiconductor Analyzer provides accurate DC gain readings only on low-power transistors.
 A high-power transistor requires a much higher collector current and collector-emitter voltage to accurately measure its current gain.
-However, it is still a very useful device for comparing transistors of a similar type for the purposes of gain matching or fault-finding.
+However, it is still a handy device for comparing transistors of a similar type for gain matching or fault-finding.

 I applied a fresh thermal compound and replaced the old thermal pads with new Mica ones which is always a good idea when working on any vintage receiver.
 The old grease can frequently dry, causing the transistors to suffer from poor heat dissipation.
 This can result in overheating and the destruction of the device.